NVIDIA/Megatron-LM/examples_deepspeed/rebase/README.md

 ## Flash attention
 We tested and verified that flash attention feature introduced by this sync works properly for GPT pretraining.
 Our code automatically uses [FlashAttention-2](https://github.com/Dao-AILab/flash-attention) when avaiable.
-(As of now, Megatron-LM only supports FlashAttention 1.x)

 We compared the training using the [toy example script](ds_pretrain_gpt_125M.sh) and the [toy example script with flash attention](ds_pretrain_gpt_125M_flashattn.sh) on 8 A100 GPUs, and found that FlashAttention (1.0,4) increased training throughput (TFLOPs per GPU) from 25 to 32.
 When scaling up the model to 2.7B using the same script, FlashAttention-2 improved the training throughput 121 TFLOPs to 132 TFLOPs in comparison to FlashAttention 1.x.

 For installation instructions, please refer to [FlashAttention's repository](https://github.com/Dao-AILab/flash-attention).

 ## Rotary Positional Embedding (RoPE)
-We also tested and verified that the Rotary Positional Embedding (RoPE) introduced by this sync works properly for GPT pretraining (except that currently it cannot be used with DeepSpeed's pipeline parallelism.
-We are working on to support this combination).
+We also tested and verified that the Rotary Positional Embedding (RoPE) introduced by this sync works properly for GPT pretraining.
 By comparing the training between [without RoPE](ds_pretrain_gpt_1.3B.sh) and [with RoPE](ds_pretrain_gpt_1.3B_rope.sh), we are able to observe that RoPE helps improving the model convergence just like [previous observation](https://blog.eleuther.ai/rotary-embeddings/).

 ## Notes/TODOs
 * After the sync, DeepSpeed still relies on the older activation checkpointing mechanism (see function ```_checkpointed_forward``` in ```Megatron-DeepSpeed/megatron/model/transformer.py```) since we didn't have time to integrate with the new version yet.
 Contribution is very welcomed.